praveensripati/001-mcafee-aws-dev-workshop/06-Nov-Noon (ELB, Route53)/README.md

 ![](images/2020-11-05-11-42-47.png)

-1. In the EC2 Management Console, create three Target Groups with below names and default options.
+1. In the EC2 Management Console, create three Target Groups (ApparelTG, ElectronicsTG & DefaultTG) with the default options.
 For each of the above Target Groups add the appropriate EC2 instance as the Target.
-    - ApparelTG
-    - ElectronicsTG
-    - DefaultTG
+This can be done by selecting the EC2 instance and clicking on `Include as pending below` button while creating the Target Group.\
 ![](images/2020-11-05-13-41-42.png)
 ![](images/2020-11-05-13-42-50.png)
 ![](images/2020-11-05-13-45-56.png)